 EML5105 Teaching Process and Media Presentation

 A study of spiritual dynamics in effective Bible teaching and principles of learning and teaching, with practice in using creative classroom methods in an actual teaching experience.
-The course includes hands-on exploration of speaker-support media for face-to-face teaching, with emphasis on clear communication and aesthetic design.
+The course includes creating a lesson plan with instructional objectives and an opportunity to learn how to interact with students in reciprocal conversation and creative activities.
+It also includes hands-on exploration of speaker-support media for face-to-face teaching, with emphasis on clear communication and aesthetic design.
 The media portion of the course may credit 1 hour in the Department of Media Arts and Worship.
 Prerequisite: BE5101 Bible Study Methods and Hermeneutics.
 3 hours.

 EML5110 History and Philosophy of Christian Education

-A survey of the history of religious education from the ancient world to the present day as well as the most influential philosophies influencing each era, along with a study of contemporary philosophies of education.
+A survey of the history of religious education from the ancient world to the present day as well as the most influential philosophies influencing each era, along with a study of contemporary philosophies of education and Christian educators.
 As a capstone project, each student will develop and submit their Christian philosophy of education.
 Students should take this course in their final term of study.
 3 hours.

 EML5205 Effective Small-Group Ministry

 The examination and practice of communication skills in small-group settings, with emphasis on exercises that enhance those skills.
-Current small-group ministry models will be reviewed.
-Enrollment limited to 20 students.
+Current small-group ministry models will be presented along with insights into leader selection and training, conflict resolution, and self-disclosure.
+Enrollment limited to 16 students.
 3 hours.